-You'll attend lectures and tutorials, in addition to engaging in study and preparatory work.
-To view a sample timetable go to www.ucd.ie/myucd/law.
+You will attend lectures and tutorials, in addition to engaging in study and preparatory work.
+To view a sample timetable go to

 Assessment includes end-of-trimester examinations, essays and group projects.

 This degree will provide an ideal platform for careers in: